Ayush-cloud06/Ayush-cloud06/README.md

 I design and build **secure-by-design, compliant-by-default** cloud systems by embedding security and governance directly into infrastructure and deployment workflows.

-My focus is on making security *enforceable*, not just documented.

 ---

 ### 🔐 Core Domains